Okay, show of hands.

 - The reviews for these gloves are phenomenal.

 My take: These are the best cold weather hunting gloves money can buy.
 I love the trigger finger design combined with the mitten for the other fingers.
-You will be thrilled with your purchase.
+The suede thumb is a nice touch.
+I think you will be thrilled with your purchase.

 Score: 4.3/5